 So, by now we know these apps are not burning cash by giving heavy discounts it’s a practical business model, then how these companies are posting heavy losses.
 The losses come from the app maintenance charges, data storage cost, advertising cost, R&D cost, delivery boy charges as they are paying more than industry prices to retain their employees.

-Let’s now talk about the second business vertical which is advertising service and priority listings.
 Apps give options for the restaurant to appear first when people are typing in a particular food, not only these restaurants have an option for promotion in between apps to increase their visibility.
 For these types of services, Zomato is charging heavy fees from these restaurants.
-Let’s look again at this if a restaurant is earning half of its revenue from Zomato which means they are heavily dependent on Zomato to earn more they will advertise more and Zomato will use this fee money to give more discount for that particular restaurants and this cycle will continue.
+Let’s look again at this if a restaurant is earning half of its revenue from Zomato which means they are heavily dependent on Zomato to earn more they will advertise more and Zomato will use this fee money to give more discounts that particular restaurants and this cycle will continue.

-So, we finally come to the last and most interesting business vertical of these apps which is business consultancy service.
+This is the most interesting business vertical of these apps.
 With a lot of data about consumer purchase and consumer behavior they can help a new restaurant by sharing the relevant data, or they can start their own food house and cash on it as they knew everything about their customers.
 They knew which type of food is prevalent in which locality and by what time they order the most.
 With this data power, investors are so bullish on these companies.